 There was nowhere to run, no place to hide.
 Lingsu pressed her sister to her chest.
 She moved to the farthest corner of the box.
 The days of hunger, cold, and exhaustion caused her head to spin.
 Holding Juli close, she fell down a dark tunnel into oblivion.

 Walking through the door to his flat, Danny called out breathlessly to his wife.

 “Hello dear, I’m home!
 I have a surprise for you.
 Well, two surprises.”

 “Is it right for humans to give children to each other as gifts?”
 Henri asked.

 “In this case, it is complex.
 The children are not objects, but living human beings.
 They aren’t being taken or given, but, instead, something is offered to them.
 The man saved the children from dying on the streets.
 He and his wife gave them a chance.
 A chance, that was also a gift to himself and his wife.

 “Another thing, Henri.
 We are reminded at Christmas of the value of giving, but it’s not just for the holiday season.
-It is something alive, it feels right, and it grows within us through our actions.
-It starts with Christmas and grows from there.”
+The spirit of giving is something alive, it feels right, and it grows within us through our actions.
+Christmas reminds us of its goodness and it grows from there.”